-Chemical Families: Similar but Not the Same
+Chemical Families: Sometimes Similar, But Far From the Same

 A “chemical family” can be defined as a group of elements that have certain similar properties and can form compounds with some similar properties.